JanssenProject/jans/README.md

 Janssen is a Linux Foundation project, governed according to the [charter](./docs/community/charter.md).
 Technical oversight of the project is the responsibility of the Technical Steering Committee ("TSC").
 Day to day decision making is in the hands of the Contributors.
 The TSC helps to guide the direction of the project and to improve the quality and security of the development process.

-> TODO: refactor support section
 ## Support

 Documentation currently is a work in progress.
 Draft pages are currently available on [Janssen Project Wiki](https://github.com/JanssenProject/jans/wiki/).
 You may want to also check Gluu Server [docs](https://gluu.org/docs), which have a lot in common with Janssen.

 We prefer to have all our discussions through [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) to better facilitate faster responses.
 However, other means are available such as the [community chat on Gitter](https://gitter.im/JanssenProject/Lobby).
 You can register for free there with your Github identity.

-You can also subscribe to the [Janssen Google Group](https://groups.google.com/u/2/g/janssen_project) and post messages there.

 If you find a bug in a Janssen project, or you would like to suggest a new feature, try the [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) first.
 If you have a "howto" or "usage" question, [raise the question or usage](https://github.com/JanssenProject/jans/discussion)!